skrishna25/Essential-Tools-to-Win-Magic-CTF/README.md

 ---

-### Step 3: Gain Kubernetes Cluster Access
+### Step 3: You now speak its language

-You’ve found a `kubeconfig` file in the bucket.
-Use it to authenticate with the Kubernetes cluster.
+You’ve found the map.
+It doesn’t shout - but it guides.

 **MITRE ATT&CK:**
 T1592.002 – Gather Cloud Infra Config: Container Orchestration